 It's a common belief that dogs just naturally have bad breath, but that's not true.
-Your dog's breath will never smell like daisy's but it shouldn't be so pungent that you reel back whenever they breathe too close to your face.
+Your dog's breath will never smell like Daisy's, but it shouldn't be so pungent that you reel back whenever they breathe too close to your face.

 Why Should You Brush Your Dog's Teeth?

 Regularly brushing your dog's teeth is the best way to ditch bad dog breath and keep their teeth strong and healthy.
+It’s a simple habit that plays a major role in keeping your dog’s teeth strong and functional as they age.

 How do I clean my dog's teeth at home, you ask?
 That one is easy.
 Keep reading to learn the best way to brush dog teeth and how to help your dog get comfortable with this regular grooming practice.